 Total September Income: $689.00

 Children’s play is over…

 My entire focus is on content and link building.

 I am rewriting my home page so it doesn’t have thin content.
 It will be several thousands of words long.

 I am going to do new keyword research using Ahrefs.

 My first WordPress blog was a complete failure in January 2017.

 I had no clue.
-I signed up for Wealthy Affiliate, but it didn’t work for me.
+I signed up for the Wealthy Affiliate Program, but it didn’t work out for me.

 I didn’t know what was considered great content, I didn’t know about the Google sandbox.

-I was trying to rank for keywords, it didn’t happen, and I didn’t understand why.
+I was trying to rank for keywords, it didn’t work, and I didn’t understand why – the keywords I was going after were too competitive.
 I concluded that SEO was not working any more.